What’s Included In A Pre-Purchase Exam?

 “What might be acceptable for you may not be for me, or vice versa, depending on what I want the horse for or the value of the horse,” Dr. Wheeler noted.
 “It is not a pass/fail situation.
 We are just describing the horse, doing our best to state whether the issues that it has can be maintained or can be useful for the horse’s given profession, and what is expected of it, and this is where experience is so important.
 If the horse is being purchased as a low level children’s show horse, the stresses on it are going to be less than if it is being asked to go to the Olympics.”

 Every exam is different, but the basic steps of evaluating a horse for any discipline or level of competition are fairly standard.
-It is important to have a veterinarian who is experienced and knowledgeable with the specific discipline to provide accurate guidance on the horse’s condition for the expected job.
+Most people working vet jobs are fully trained to evaluate, diagnose, and treat animals; they might not, however, have experience working exclusively in an equine clinic and taking care of horses.
+So, it is important to have a veterinarian who is experienced and knowledgeable with the specific discipline to provide accurate guidance on the horse’s condition for the expected job.
 For the clientele of Palm Beach Equine Clinic, the veterinarians are all well schooled in the different disciplines, and many have additional expertise in specific areas.

 To schedule your pre-purchase exam, call Palm Beach Equine Clinic at 561-793-1599.